 There are so many different ways you could combine these pieces so they are suitable not just for Thanksgiving, but to take you through winter and fall.

-Here are nine ideas to get you started.
+Below are nine ideas to get you started.

 Do you know how you will dress for Thanksgiving yet?
 I’d love to hear about your Thanksgiving outfits in the comments below

 - Holiday Gift Guide: The Best Gift Ideas For Women Over 40